 That was the task facing Vivek Ramaswamy when he appeared with other Republican grandees at the post-debate Spin Room forum.
 The former Republican presidential primary candidate normally glides smoothly if inconsequentially through interviews, but even he looked stunned when faced with the BBC’s Gary O’Donoghue flatly asking: “Do you think migrants are eating people’s pets?”

 What had happened to the golden days of Milwaukee in mid-July, when the Republican Party believed the election was all but won?
-If the first debate – and the assassination attempt – heralded the tone of manifest destiny which informed that week, then this debate has the Republican alarm bells sounding.
+If the first debate – and the assassination attempt – heralded the tone of manifest destiny that informed that week, then this debate has the Republican alarm bells sounding.

 “She shined, she looked incredibly presidential and she literally beat Donald Trump on every single issue in every moment of the debate,” said Anthony Scaramucci, Trump’s former communications director turned arch critic, on the floor of the Spin Room afterwards.